activecell/activecell-api/company/users.md

 Fields
 ------

-* id [String] A BSON ObjectId Datatype identifier for the user (system-defined)
+* id [String] A system-defined BSON ObjectId identifier for the user
 * name [String] The name of the user
-* email [String] The emaill address of the user
+* email [String] The email address of the user
-* companies [Array] An array of companies to which the user has access (see Get companies)
+* companies [Array of Companies] Companies to which the user has access (see Get companies)

 Get users